-All of John’s new clients receive a landscape analysis questionnaire to fill out before the in-person consultation.
-This questionnaire helps him determine whether or not his services will be a good fit for the client, and it gives him an idea of the client’s goals.
+All of John’s new clients fill out a landscape analysis questionnaire before the in-person consultation.
+This determines whether his services are a good fit.
+It also gives him an idea of the client’s goals.

 The design consultation is an opportunity to meet in person, walk the property together, and discuss the clients’ wildest dreams.
-A consultation summary is then drawn up with recommendations and ideas, and John and the client will decide if it makes sense to continue working together to create a design.
+He draws up a consultation summary, which includes recommendations and ideas.

 The Design Process